joschaholzhaeuer/b-gulp/README.md

 The `src` folder is for **development** only, where you can find all of the SCSS code, uncompressed JavaScript and uncompressed images or placeholders used for development.

 The `dist` folder is the one you upload on a server when **deploying** your project.
 Here are all minified and compressed files and images, automatically created by Gulp.
+This folder is empty by default - the minified files will be created by Gulp.

 ### Installing Gulp